 GAY | MSM (MEN who have SEX with MEN) Educational Services

 Stigma and prejudice around issues of sexual orientation still exists within the community and often prevents individuals from disclosing their sexual orientation.
-The Gay Men’s Sexual Health program seeks to improve the overall health and well-being of both HIV positive and HIV negative gays and MSMs.
+The Gay Men’s Sexual Health program seeks to improve the overall health and well-being of those living with HIV or those at risk of HIV.
 Educational services is offered to gay/msm men through bar and mobile outreach and in-office outreach.
 Educational information includes safer sex, poz prevention, testing and treatment.